Navigation and service

 The German Exile Archive 1933–1945 has been specifically conceived to provide a multiperspective view of exile.
 The exhibition consists exclusively of exhibits from the German Exile Archive.

-Embedded in a prologue and an epilogue, the exhibition is divided into three main thematic chapters: Exodus – In exile – After exile.
+The exhibition is divided into three main sections, each focusing on different themes.
+Exodus – In exile – After exile.
 These are subdivided into several smaller chapters.
 The exhibits, which are allocated to the chapters, serve a number of different functions: They point to the plurality of experiences, provide biographical insights and visually portray the individual statements made in the overview texts.
 Each exhibit tells the story of a specific historical experience.
 The exhibition therefore provides a broad overview of the phenomenon of the German-speaking exile 1933–1945; at the same time, however, it is also a plea for attention to details and for multi-perspectivity when dealing with history.

 Image gallery